ChiragChauhan4579/MLops/MLflow and Docker examples/docker-integration/README.md

 docker run <image_name>
 ```

-After running a example you can check the logs by running
+After running an example you can check the logs by running

 ```
 mlflow ui